operalib/operalib/doc/index.rst

 Welcome to Operalib's documentation!
 ====================================

-Operalib is a library for structured learning and prediction for python based on operator-valued kernels (OVKs).
-OVKs are an extension of scalar kernels to operator-valued kernels.
-The idea is to predict silmultaneously several targets while, for instance, encoding the output structure with the operator-valued kernel.
+Operalib is a Python library devoted to multiple output regression and structured output prediction.
+It is mainly based on Operator-Valued Kernels (OVKs) and Output Kernels (OKs).
+OVKs allow to model vector-valued functions.
+Especially it is possible to predict silmultaneously several targets while taking into account the dependence relationship between the coordinates of the output vector.
+First introduced in Machine Learning to solve Multi-Task Regression problems, OVKs have been developed in the context of vector-valued Reproducing Kernel Hilbert Spaces (vv-RKHS) to address various tasks involving vectorial outputs: multiple structured classification, vector field learning, vector autoregression, functional regression, structured output prediction, link prediction...

-We aim at providing an easy-to-use standard implementation of operator-valued kernel methods.
+With Operalib, our aim is to provide an easy-to-use standard implementation of operator-valued kernel methods in the spirit of Scikitlearn <http://scikit-learn.org/>.
 Operalib is designed for compatilibity to scikit-learn interface and conventions.
 It uses numpy, and scipy as underlying libraries.

-The project is developed by the AROBAS group of the IBISC laboratory of the University of Evry, France.
+The project is developed by LTCI, Télécom ParisTech, Université Paris-Saclay and IBISC,University of Evry, France.

     .. toctree::